Skip ahead >>

-Google Data Studio is a tool that allows you to make graphical representations and reports of the changing data trends.
+Google Data Studio is a tool that allows you to make graphical representations and reports of changing data trends.
 It is one of the latest additions to the Google library (since 2016), and it can be very useful for someone who needs to analyze data and create presentations from several different sources.

 Marketing professionals, developers, and other small and medium businesses have to maintain a regular check on the changing data and create reports from this data.
 And Google Data Studio is the perfect tool to do so.
-But what are the sources from where you can add data to Google Data Studio?
+But what are the sources from which you can add data to Google Data Studio?

 Let’s take a look at how you can add data to Google Data Studio to visualize and assess it.